 Solid Independent Lab Ratings

-In terms of independent test scores, the German company has received high ratings from four rating companies, including the prestigious AV-Test Institute.
+In terms of independent test scores, the German company has received high ratings from four rating companies.
 In particular, G DATA has been rated favorably for its malware-crushing capabilities (the software scored full marks from several providers in this department) as well as its low rate of false positive detections.

 G DATA Internet Security offers a variety of extras that make it a truly complete solution for protecting you from online threats.
 There’s a parental control tool that does a good job at locking down access to certain categories of websites or manually defined URLs.

 The autostart manager is an interesting addition which allows you to take additional control over which programs boot and when (you can add programs to an “autostart with delay” list, which I haven’t come across elsewhere).
 The program also includes a keylogger protection tool which is a cybersecurity must.
 Unlike many programs I tested, it was possible to configure which programs the protection would run on in case you ever run a program that has a legitimate need to capture your keyboard input.
 In that case, that program could simply be added as an exception to the general protection.